Newtbot/RandomProgrammingChllange/README.md

-# RandomProgrammingChllange
+#RandomProgrammingChllange
-# All challanges are created by william Mnatly
+#All challanges are created by william Mantly
 # https://git.theta42.com/course-work
 - Week 1 challange comprised of various python challange.